code

 Introduction

 The Android operating system powers millions of smartphones worldwide, offering users an excessive number of applications responsible for every aspect of our lives, from personal organization to online banking applications.
-Many Android applications contain hidden vulnerabilities that can be manipulated, putting many users at risk for leaking sensitive information, unauthorized actions, and more.
-In this article, we will explore the key components of the Android application architecture and demonstrate common vulnerabilities for each relevant component on several intentionally vulnerable applications that can be found in the wild.
+Many Android applications contain hidden vulnerabilities that attackers can exploit, exposing users to data leaks, unauthorized actions, and other threats.
+This article explores key components of Android application architecture and demonstrates common vulnerabilities in intentionally vulnerable apps found in the wild.

 The Android App’s Key Components